tomerdo/mamtak-frontend/README.md

+Welcome to the Mamtak repo - open source project for Bank account responsibility managing

+link to the Backend repo: https://github.com/assafdev/mamtak-backend

+all the issue tracking for both repositories is on this repository.

 ![](http://i.imgur.com/CqXcsZ9.png)

 This is a base template for Angular 2.
 It contains the core files you will need when starting an Angular 2 project.